 The Platypod supports up to 90 pounds.
 This is way more than any DSLR full-frame or medium format camera on the market.
 A GoPro along with good sized battery pack is not even close to straining this versatile mount.
 Here’s the rig I used at the location.
 The whole thing is mounted on a Platypod.
 The Platypod is large enough that everything sits on in it in perfect balance.

 The Platypod shown in this photograph is the original which has been replaced by the Platypod Ultra.
 Same idea as the original, it’s even more versatile.
 It can be mounted to columns or trees with an available belt.

 I have two original Platypods in my camera case, just in case I run into a situation where my tripod is not available or banned.
 I also use them for holding flags, mirrors and lights on tabletop setups.

-Location setup video
+Location time-lapse setup video

 This short video shows how the Platypod holds the setup out of the way.